-Let’s talk about this stew!
-With just five main ingredients plus spices and optional greens, this is a real bare fridge kind of meal.
+Let’s talk about this chickpea carrot stew.
+With just five main ingredients plus spices and optional greens, this is a real bare shelves kind of meal.
 I almost always have canned tomatoes and carrots, plus frozen chickpeas (canned works too – see substitutions).

 If you have frozen greens or some over-wintering in the garden, they’re a very nice addition, but not mandatory.
 The original recipe didn’t include them and that’s the one change I’ve made here.
 It makes for a slightly more balanced meal but is just as good without.

 Plenty of spice adds interest to what would otherwise be a very boring meal – cumin, cinnamon, cayenne pepper, and more.
 You can switch this up based on your preference, but all pair wonderfully with both carrots and tomatoes.
-So if you’re staring into a mostly empty refrigerator at five o’clock, I’ve got you covered!
+So if you’re staring into a mostly empty refrigerator at five o’clock, make this.

 Ingredients

-Add the tomatoes and water to the pot.
+3. Add remaining ingredients: add the tomatoes and water to the pot.
 Stir in the chickpeas, cover, and increase the heat to bring to a rolling boil.

 Serve with brown rice or vegan naan for an even more filling meal.
 While this stew is very good on its own, some whole grains never hurt.